 The best camera

-The LG G7 ThinQ also has a fantastic camera setup with dual rear offerings and is another good consideration for buyers.
-And if you are into video-shooting particularly, the LG V40 ThinQ is even better and given its tri-lens camera setup on the back, you can also expect plenty of great photography.
-OnePlus 6T has what the company calls Nightscape and Studio Lighting, features that are aimed at making the 6Ts camera a much better proposition compared to the original OnePlus 6 as well as the competition.
-Of course, dont expect Google Pixel 3-like photos, but at more than $200 less, the quality of ohotos on the 6T will blow you away.
+Alternatively, the even more affordable OnePlus 6T can be a worthy alternative.
+The phone has what the company calls Nightscape and Studio Lighting, features that are aimed at making the 6T’s camera a much better proposition compared to the original OnePlus 6 as well as the competition.
+Of course, don’t expect Google Pixel 3-like photos, but at more than $200 less, the quality of photos on the 6T will blow you away.

 The best performance